DigitalNaut/gridle-figma-plugin/README.md

 - Deleting the contents of the width or height inputs for the frame and clicking outside will set the value to 0 instead of the previous value or the minimum allowed.
 - The plugin will generate an error if you try to generate a grid with 0 elements (0 width & 0 height).

-### Limitations
+## Limitations

-- There's no way to resume the generation after stopping it yet.
-There's also no way to modify a grid after generating it.
+- Currently, there is no functionality to resume generation after stopping it.
+Similarly, modifying a grid after it has been generated is not supported.
-- You can't use a seed to generate the same grid twice.
-It still relies on Math.random every time.
+- It's not possible to generate the same pattern twice using a seed if range values are used.
+- The selection feature for cloning has certain limitations with regard to page elements:
+  -- If an element is not supported, try placing it within a frame and change the content constraints of the frame so that it resizes appropriately and it doesn't clip.
+Then select the frame instead.
+  -- Components will be cloned as instances of the component, and component sets will be cloned as instances of the default component in the set.
+- Figma doesn't rescale lines and certain polygons properly, so there's limited support for these shapes when generating from selections.

 ## License